Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 	````

 	This command will look for changes in the data objects, and then, it will add the necessary commands to modify the database accordingly.

 	![Adding a middle name](images/PMC-adding-middle-name.png?raw=true "Adding a middle name")

 	_Adding a middle name_

-1. (Optional) You can execute the following command to generate a SQL script with the differential update.
+1. (Optional) You can run the following command to generate a SQL script with the differential update.
 This will let you update the database manually (In this case it's not necessary), or apply the changes in other databases:

 	<!-- mark:1 -->
 	````PMC
 	Update-Database -Script -SourceMigration:$InitialDatabase
 	````

 	![Generating a SQL script](images/PMC-generating-a-sql-script.png?raw=true "Generating a SQL script")

 	_Generating a SQL script_

 	![SQL Script update](images/sql-script-update.png?raw=true "SQL Script update")